sympodius/haiverin.scot/content/legal/credits/index.md

 Many of the icons on the site were based on those found at [free-icons](https://free-icons.github.io/free-icons/).

-The typeface used throughout *Haiverin.scot* is [Noto Sans](https://fonts.google.com/noto/specimen/Noto+Sans), which is Copyright 2022 [The Noto Project Authors](https://github.com/notofonts/latin-greek-cyrillic), and used under the [SIL Open Font License, Version 1.1](https://openfontlicense.org/open-font-license-official-text/).
+The typeface used throughout *Haiverin.scot* is [Noto Sans](https://fonts.google.com/noto/specimen/Noto+Sans) (© 2022 [The Noto Project Authors](https://github.com/notofonts/latin-greek-cyrillic)), and used under the [SIL Open Font License, Version 1.1](https://openfontlicense.org/open-font-license-official-text/).

 *Haiverin.scot* uses the *proclaimer* Hugo theme, which was created by *[John Urquhart Ferguson](https://johnurquhartferguson.info)*.